FinalLabs/cook/README.md

 # Future Syntax

-There will be future syntax, most likely implemented in the future (obviously).
+There will be future syntax, possibly implemented further on (obviously).

 # Examples